 - our role in the local community, supply chain and wider society as a responsible organisation, and;

 - our role in mitigating, and building resilience to, the climate and environmental emergency.

 In existing for people and planet rather than just profit, we recognise that our role in inspiring change is far more powerful than financial gain.
-That is why we are not only transforming our own business to net zero and beyond, but also engaging our entire supply chain and partnering with other organisations to openly share our journey and help others on theirs.
+That is why in 2023 we joined the growing worldwide movement of B Corp businesses.

 What do we mean by net zero?

 Net zero can be defined in several ways, so we want to be clear about what we mean.

 We are following the Science Based Targets Initiative definition of net zero, which translates as reducing our absolute greenhouse gas emissions by at least 90% and neutralising any remaining emissions through high quality removal-based offsetting.
 This must be achieved across all three ‘Scopes’ of greenhouse gas emissions: